Why your last video didn't work. (It wasn't the production.)

 Concerns

 The objections, fears and "yes, buts" that quietly kill deals.
-Naming them out loud builds the trust a polished brand film never can — because it proves you understand the room.
+Naming them out loud builds the trust a polished brand film never can — because it proves you understand your audience.

 03